 The purpose Weaver conceptualizes as ‘shamanistic’ has become central to hundreds of environmentalist black metal bands.
 From Agalloch and Ash Borer to Wake and Weakling, bands in the Pacific Northwest embrace forests and rivers as places of sustenance and decay, where local ideas become universal themes.
 Weaver describes Cascadian black metal as ‘striving to operate on the mythic level’, using local materials to conjure ‘the energetic reality of place’.
 Many insist, as the band Fauna put it, that to deal with environmental loss ‘we need to forge something completely new rather than pine away for what has been lost, for what we never had’.

 This vision exists in black metal everywhere in the Americas, including the forests of Chile and the mountains of Peru.
-But some of its most revealing manifestations come from inner city bands whose music traces diminished and twisted versions of nature into urban space.
+In Kentucky, the folk-tinged metal of Panopticon is inspired by opposition to horrors inflicted on stolen Cherokee land: from genocide to modern methods of mountain-top removal which mean that “in just a few short years we have destroyed mountains older than time” (Panopticon: 2012).
+But some of the most revealing manifestations come from inner-city bands whose music traces diminished and twisted versions of nature into urban space.
 New York bands, such as Krallice and Yellow Eyes, explore the impossibility of sequestering nature, and treat water as the conduit that renders cities pregnable to wildness.
 Their music is, in ethos and intent, so close to Astrida Neimanis’ vision of a posthumanist hydrocommons that its analysis will provide this article’s final case study, when music and theory flow together.

 IV